About the APF

 Prior to 1958 either barnstorming display jumpers or military paratroops carried out all parachuting in Australia.

 In 1958, two safety equipment workers at Williamtown Air Force Base decided to make parachute jumps outside of their working environment, just for the fun of it.
-Those few weekend jumps made by Jack Stevens and Allan McDonald were the birth of a sporting activity that now sees more than 150,000 first parachute jumps per year.
+Those few weekend jumps made by Jack Stevens and Alan McDonald were the birth of a sporting activity that now sees more than 150,000 first parachute jumps per year.

 The first meeting of the Australian Parachute Federation was held on Sunday 23rd of October 1960 at the Camden Inn Hotel in New South Wales.
-The Department of Civil Aviation forbid parachuting except with the written permission of the Director General of Civil Aviation and so initially, the Federation was needed to negotiate a more equitable right of access to the air.
+The Department of Civil Aviation forbade parachuting except with the written permission of the Director General of Civil Aviation and so initially, the Federation was needed to negotiate a more equitable right of access to the air.

 Within a few years it became obvious that the Federation would have to involve itself in the safety aspects of parachuting or face being regulated out of the air.
 Early fatal accidents were at an unacceptable level and so the Federation embarked on a program to improve safety regulation, implement safety education and instruction standards.
 These programs were so successful that the number of fatal accidents has decreased considerably while the number of parachute jumps made has increased 100 fold.